rschmied/tunnelupdate/README.md

 Hurricane Electric IPv6 tunnel endpoint, if a change is detected.

 This "works-for-me".
 It was put on GitHub to have it in a safe place.
-It's not necessarily meant to be useful for others.
+It's not necessarily meant to be useful to others.
 YMMV.

 ## What it expects

 This works specifically with a combination of DynDNS and HE TunnelBroker.
-Could probably be adapted to other provides...
+Could probably be adapted to other providers...

 In addition, the variables in `credentials` need to be changed so that they match your accounts.